MENU

 Weather Data

 Weather data for a 30-year period (January 1, 1980–December 31, 2009) were gathered from 11 weather stations located at airports in major cities in or near Florida.
-Data for each weather station was obtained from the National Climatic Data Center (NCDC) (USDC 2009).
+Data for each weather station were obtained from the National Centers for Environmental Information (NOAA 2009a).
 Missing values were estimated as the average of the observed data from the previous and the following days.
 The frequency of missing values was approximately 0.01% for maximum and minimum temperature and dew point and approximately 0.6% for rainfall data.

-Daily solar radiation data is unavailable most of the time.
-So for this project, daily solar radiation data was estimated from January 1, 1980 to December 31, 2009 using the Hargreaves-Samani (1982) equation.
-Previously, the Hargreaves-Samani coefficients, which are empirical values, were calibrated using solar radiation data for eleven locations in Florida on a daily basis (from 1995 to 2004).
-This data was from Geostationary Operational Environmental Satellites (GOES) and is publicly available via a USGS web portal.
+Daily solar radiation data are unavailable most of the time.
+For this project, daily solar radiation data were estimated from January 1, 1980 to December 31, 2009 using the Hargreaves-Samani equation (Hargreaves and Samani 1982).
+Previously, the Hargreaves-Samani coefficients, which are empirical values, were calibrated using solar radiation data for eleven locations in or near Florida on a daily basis (from 1995 to 2004).
+These data were from Geostationary Operational Environmental Satellites (GOES) and are publicly available (NOAA 2009b).
 The resulting new coefficients were applied to the entire 30-year NCDC dataset to estimate solar radiation.

-Three monthly crop coefficients data sets for warm-season turfgrasses were used for ETc calculation in the second publication in this series (https://edis.ifas.ufl.edu/publication/ae481), as we divided the state into three areas—North, Central, and South Florida.
-The monthly Kc values were determined from Eddy correlation measurements for Citra, Florida, values that were used for both North and Central Florida (Jia et al. 2009).
-The other two Kc data sets were estimated (Stewart and Mills 1967; Davis and Dukes 2010).
+Three monthly crop coefficient datasets for warm-season turfgrasses were used for ETc calculation in the second publication of this series (https://edis.ifas.ufl.edu/publication/ae481), as we divided the state into three areas — north, central, and south Florida.
+The monthly Kc values were determined from Eddy correlation measurements for Citra, Florida, values that were used for both north and central Florida (Jia et al. 2009).
+The other two Kc datasets were estimated (Stewart and Mills 1967; Davis and Dukes 2010).
 Additional research on Kc for turfgrasses in Florida would be recommended to assess variations due to turfgrass species and geographical location.
 The assumption for the simulations was that 100% of the landscape was covered by turfgrasses.
 Mixed landscapes were not considered in the soil water balance analysis because this is still problematic and further research is recommended to address this approach.

 Soils